AhmadIkhdair/Lexical-Analyzer-Application/README.md

-# Students Data Manager Using Python
+# Lexical analyzer Using Python

 ## Description